Tag Archives: Reviews

 Disclaimer

-KiiBOOM sent me the Cybrix29 Gaming Keypad to review for my blog.
-While I am very grateful for the opportunity, I won’t let sway my opinions.
+KiiBOOM sent me the Ydmochi Sweet Dango Dream Keycap Set for free to review for my blog.
+While I am very grateful for the opportunity, I won’t let it sway my opinions.
 This will be my honest review.
-Make sure you also check out Elyxirine Pastel Y2K Keycap Set and the Jade75 mechanical keyboard.
-I will also be using my Amazon Affiliate link where possible.
-It really helps me out if you click it before you buy anything.
+Make sure you also check out my reviews for the Y2k and Sprout Picnic keycaps.
+I’ll be using my Amazon Affiliate link where possible.
+It really helps me out if you use it before you buy anything.

 Table of Contents